-Grading Policy: Your grade will be determined by one midterm exam, a cumulative final exam, weekly homework submissions, and a participation grade, weighted as follows.
+Grading Policy: Your grade will be determined by weekly homework submissions, a midterm exam, a final project, and a participation grade, weighted as follows.

-Participation 10% Final Exam: May 16 A = 90-100
+Participation 10% Midterm Exam: March 28 A = 90-100

-Homework Average 40% B = 80-89
+Homework Average 30% Final Presentations: May 16 B = 80-89

-Portfolio 30% C = 70-79
+Midterm Exam 30% C = 70-79

-Final Exam 20% D = 60-69
+Research Project 30% D = 60-69

-Total 100% F = 0.59
+Total 100% F = 0-59

-The Final Exam will be comprehensive, and will take place on Thursday, May 16th from 8:00am-10:00am.
+The final project presentations will occur during the final exam time on Thursday, May 16th from 10:30am-12:30pm.
 Keep this date in mind when making travel plans for the end of the term.

-Exam: The final exam will take place in the same classroom as our lecture, on the date given above.
-No makeup exam will be given.
-If you miss the final exam for a university approved reason (illness, etc), you must notify me via email on the day of the missed exam, and provide sufficient documentation (doctor's note, etc), otherswise you will receive a 0.
+Midterm Exam: The exam will take place in our lecture classroom, on the date above.
+No makeup exams will be given.
+If you miss the exam for a university approved reason (illness, etc), your grade will be replaced with your grade on the final project.
+However, you must notify me via email on the day of the missed exam, and provide sufficient documentation (doctor's note, etc).
+Otherwise, you will receive a 0.
+Any questions regarding grading/scoring must be done within one week of returning the exam, and cannot be done the day the exam is returned.